BTS/SIGN/NICE asthma guidance 2025

 Diagnosis

-Often delayed.
+Often delayed (average 2.5 years after onset of symptoms), especially if there are developmental issues that perhaps distract from the motor delay problem (mean age 6.6 years if developmental issues, cf 4.9 years if not).
 Classically delayed motor milestones, frequent falls, abnormal gait, muscle pain; but sometimes speech and language delay, learning difficulty more prominent.
 Urine/bowel issues.
 Later difficulty with jumping, running, climbing steps, and rising from the floor.

 Leg flexors tend to stay strong cf extensors – leads to lordosis and contractures, and classic posture where weight forward to avoid jack knifing.